-Pero Gaglo Dagbovie is professor of African American history and Associate Dean in The Graduate School.
-His research and teaching interests comprise a range time periods, themes, and topical specialties, including black intellectual history, the history of the black historical enterprise, black women’s history, black life during “the Nadir,” the civil rights-Black Power movement, African American Studies, hip hop culture, and contemporary black history.
+Pero Gaglo Dagbovie is University Distinguished Professor of History and Associate Dean in the Graduate School.
+His research and teaching interests comprise a range time periods, themes, and topical specialties, including black intellectual history, the history of the black historical enterprise, black women’s history, black life during “the nadir,” the civil rights-Black Power movement, African American Studies, hip hop culture, and contemporary black history.

-His books include Black History: “Old School” Black Historians and the Hip Hop Generation (Bedford Publishers, Inc., 2006), The Early Black History Movement, Carter G. Woodson, and Lorenzo Johnston Greene (University of Illinois Press, 2007), African American History Reconsidered (University of Illinois Press, 2010), Carter G. Woodson in Washington, D.C.: The Father of Black History (The History Press, 2014), and What is African American History?
-(Polity Press: Cambridge, UK, 2015).
-He is on the editorial boards of The Journal for the Study of Radicalism and The Journal of Black Studies and is a lifetime member of the Association for the Study of African American Life and History.
+His books include Black History: “Old School” Black Historians and the Hip Hop Generation (Bedford Publishers, Inc., 2006), The Early Black History Movement, Carter G. Woodson, and Lorenzo Johnston Greene (University of Illinois Press, 2007), African American History Reconsidered (University of Illinois Press, 2010), Carter G. Woodson in Washington, D.C.: The Father of Black History (The History Press, 2014), What is African American History?
+(Polity Press: Cambridge, UK, 2015), and Reclaiming the Black Past: The Use and Misuse of African American History in the Twenty-First Century (Verso Books, 2018).
+He is the next Editor of The Journal of African American History.

 Selected Articles and Essays Published Since 2011:

 “Booker T. Washington,” in Icons of Black America: Breaking Barriers and Crossing Boundaries.
 (Westport, CT: Greenwood: 2011), pp. 919-929.

 “‘Most Honorable Mention . . .
 Belongs to Washington, DC’: The Carter G. Woodson Home and the Early Black History Movement in the Nation’s Capital.”
 The Journal of African American History (Summer 2011): 295-234.